-- We’re always blown away at just how much further the best copies are able to take the music – what a difference
+- We’re always blown away at just how much further the best copies are able to take the music – what a difference the right pressing makes

 - Jesus Is Just Alright is the killer track here and it rocks like you will not believe

 - 4 stars: “The band sounds tight, self-assured, and fully in touch with the music’s emotional palette, and Clarence White’s guitar work is truly a pleasure to hear…”